qcovery/core/module/AvailabilityPlus/ReadMe.md

 - [ ] Add rendering of availabilityplus-Templates
   - [ ] in lists: [availabilityplus-result-list.phtml](../../themes/availabilityplus/templates/RecordDriver/SolrDefault/availabilityplus-result-list.phtml)
   - [ ] in record view (preferably on the right hand side): [availabilityplus-view.phtml](../themes/availabilityplus/templates/record/availabilityplus-view.phtml)
+- [ ] If your system does not use `/vufind` as root in the URL path, then it might be necessary to remove `/vufind´ in some configuration, template and module files.
+In some case the path is still hard-coded.
+An alternative could be to add a rewrite rule in your web server configuration.
 Example for rendering:
 ```
 <!--Module AvailabilityPlus-->